 An imposing marble throne illuminated by the sun

-Weisweiler made another interesting discovery when photographing the interiors of the Aachen Cathedral, and it related to the element of sun.
+Weisweiler made another interesting discovery when photographing the interiors of the Aachen Cathedral, and it related to the element of the sun.
 To that end, he accidentally found out that sunlight was instrumental in wholesomely illuminating the interior space of the chapel.
 But even more intriguing was the way the sun-rays were inducted through an eastern octagon window during June 21 (Midsummer’s Day), and then they ‘strategically’ fell on the specific area which would have accommodated the crowned head of the emperor seated on his imposing marble throne.
 The flurry of sun-rays inducted inside Aachen Cathedral was also analyzed during equinoxes – with researchers finding particular angles of their incidence that were once again focused on the throne.

 This magnificent (yet seemingly austere) throne in question was raised on a platform accessed by six-steps, and it was built from marble salvaged from older Roman pillars – thus signifying the allusion to the past.
 But beyond figurative means, the builders could have also possibly made use of advanced astronomy to place this throne in a specific zone.
-Such progressive studies (and application) of the sun path in turn aided the ‘mystical’ arrangement of the space where the emperor was showcased as being effulgent, basking in the glory of the sun.
+Such progressive studies (and application) of the sun path, in turn, aided the ‘mystical’ arrangement of the space where the emperor was showcased as being effulgent, basking in the glory of the sun.